bi-labor/es-mssql/docs/mssql/exercise4.md

 !!! example "SUBMISSION"
     Include a screenshot of the bar chart showing the **cities of the United Kingdom** by using the _Drill through_ option as `ex4b.png`.

-    Please make sure to create the screenshot such that relevant parts of the report are all visible (title, table, and diagram too) and that the title contains your Neptun code.
-See the sample at the beginning of the exercise.
+    Please make sure to create the screenshot such that relevant parts of the report are all visible.